irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_04-Mitigate_Influence/Lesson_Plan-Mitigate_Influence/Mitigate_Rival_Influence-Advanced_Organizer.md

 | ---- | --------- | ------------------ |
 | 10   | Apply     | Practical Exercise |

-1. _Ask students to implement their developed counter strategy using the techniques learned and present their findings to the class._ (15 minutes)
+1. _Ask students to implement their developed counter influence strategy using the techniques learned and present their findings to the class._ (15 minutes)
 2. _Rapdid fire questions to the students about their strategy and how they would react to different scenarios._ (5 minutes)

 | Time | ELM Phase         | Comment              |